aedera/ggn/README.md

 # gGN: learning low-rank Gaussian distributions for representing nodes in knowledge graphs

-This repository is the official implementation of gGN: a novel neural network to learn embeddings of nodes in graphs.
-Unlike existing approaches, gGN is able to capture relationships between nodes with high accuracy by using low-rank Gaussian distributions.
+This repository is the official implementation of gGN: a novel neural network to learn node embeddings from knolwedge graphs.
+Unlike existing approaches, gGN is able to capture hierarchical and asymmetric relationships between nodes with high accuracy by using Gaussian distributions whose covariance matrices are estimated by using a low-rank approximation.

 <p align="center">
   <img src="assets/2d_embs.jpg" alt="2D Gaussian embeddings" height="200"/>